A seed gatherer’s ode to a boab tree

 Their trunks are fat,

-As fat as coal trucks from long ago
+As fat as coal trucks filled with stones.

 Like us forced to the fringes of liveable dirt

-From the felling of brethren in wetter land
+from the felling of brethren in wetter lands.

-Once I find the seeds of the boab tree
+And if I find the seeds of the boab tree,

-will I eat it to live one more day?
+will I eat them to live one more day?

-and ripen the wisdom of long lived, and old age.
+ripe with wisdom of the long lived, and old age.

 Clare L Rolfe 2021 Photo Boab Derby WA